ChristopherM2/Spurhacks25/readme.md

 and should start listening on port 3000 by default.
 You can access the application in your web browser at:

-Debatrix is an AI-powered debate platform that allows users to submit arguments on a specific topic and receive real-time feedback from an AI debate coach.
-The tool is designed to help users:

-Practice persuasive writing and critical thinking

-Improve argument structure through AI-generated responses

-Track and review past debates by topic

-By simulating a two-sided discussion, Debatrix encourages deeper engagement with complex issues while providing constructive, personalized AI insights.

 [http://127.0.0.1:3000/](http://127.0.0.1:3000/)